 If we need to signup to use your application, you need to provide some credentials for the reviewer (so he doesn’t have to create an account).
 Fill the contact information with the information of the person in charge.
 This is the person the reviewer will reach if needed.
 Don’t hesitate to write some notes or add an attachment if you think it’s necessary.

 - Version release

 Scroll down to the ‘Version release’ section.
 Select the way you want to release your app once it is validated.
-If you want to publish it as soon as possible select ‘Automatically release this version’.
-If you need to do something before the release (like making an announcement, publish an article or something else) you might want to select ‘Manually release this version’.
+You can publish it as soon as possible by selecting ‘Automatically release this version’.
+You might want to select ‘Manually release this version’ if you need to do something before the release (like making an announcement, publish an article or something else).
 If you are very well organized, that you have a specific release date and plenty of time before then, select the 3rd option and enter your date.

 💡 Tip: Keep in mind that the submission process usually takes a few days (sometimes less, sometimes more).
 Also, you won’t necessary be validated; unfortunately you can also be rejected.
 Then you’ll need to submit a new build.
 You can’t be sure you’ll be able to release your app in 3 days for example.
 You need to take it into account in your planning, and so in the ‘Version release’ mode you select.